joelwking/code-samples/passable/program_specs.md

 # Program Specifications
-This program checks the vunerability of a password to dictionary attacks.
+This program checks the vulnerability of a password to dictionary attacks.

 ## Inputs
 Inputs to the program will be made using command-line option flags.
 The program must take the appropriate run-time actions as follows: